Foundation Logo

 1983

 The Inlaks Take-off Grant is initiated.
 Having learnt that young talent lies everywhere, The Foundation went beyond scholarships to provide an opportunity for young people to realize their potential with financial support for constructive projects.
-To date, 84 people have been supported under this opportunity.
+To date, 88 people have been supported under this opportunity.
+This opportunity closed in 2024.

 2003